A quick, easy and delicious one-pan pork tenderloin dinner, with a creamy garlic and herb sauce. A great weeknight meal.

-This delicious, one-pan pork tenderloin is a quick and easy version of my Pork Loin with Wine and Herb Gravy recipe.
-It seems a lot of people wanted to make that other recipe with pork tenderloin, so I decided to adapt the recipe specifically for a pork tenderloin version.
+This delicious pork tenderloin is a quick and easy version of my popular Pork Loin with Wine and Herb Gravy recipe.
+It seems a lot of people wanted to make that particular recipe with pork tenderloin, so I decided to adapt the recipe specifically for the quicker cooking pork tenderloin.
+This version still has all the same great flavours and the same delicious pan sauce!

 Pork Tenderloin - As noted, this recipe is specific to pork tenderloin, which are the long and skinny cuts of pork.
 To prepare the pork, remove any visible fat and then, remove and discard the thin, opaque membrane along the sides of the pork with a sharp knife.
 This is the silver skin.
 It's removed not only because it is tough, but because it shrinks as it cooks, causing uneven cooking.